Ixonal/UsingJs/README.md

 Javascript async script loader and dependency tracker.
 I know that many others exist, however nothing did quite what I wanted it to do, so I created this.
 I also tried to consolidate all the various features that I liked from other script loaders into one.
+Please make sure to download from a release tag, rather than the master copy.

 <b>To include UsingJs on the page:</b><br\>